dantypas3/elAPI_Plugins/README.md

 that can be imported or run from a small driver script.

 ### Running the export GUI
-The repository provides helper scripts for starting `plugins.resources.export_gui` in a fresh virtual environment.
+The repository provides helper scripts for starting `gui.gui` in a fresh virtual environment.
 Ensure Python 3.12 or later is installed and that elAPI is configured as described in the prerequisites above.